TheDarkSkyXD/PlayListify/docs/research/high_level_test_strategy_report.md

 ## 1. Introduction

 This document outlines a comprehensive high-level testing strategy for the Playlistify application.
 The goal of this strategy is to ensure that the application meets the needs of its users, functions correctly, and is reliable and secure.
-The tests described in this report are designed to be AI-verifiable, meaning that they can be automated and their results can be checked by an AI agent.
+The tests described in this report are designed to be verifiable through automation, meaning that they can be executed automatically and their results can be checked by an automated test runner.

 ## 2. Scope